Outback is a wilderness therapy program that caters to helping troubled teens in the United States.

 Outback has successfully created an environment that teaches important life skills, and has enabled participants to develop skills they didn’t have before.
 Outside the camp, these teens are able to reconstruct relationships, become more social, develop and maintain positive relationships, and elevate their life’s purpose.

-Many believe that only court ordered teens are able to attend wilderness therapy.
+Many believe that only court-ordered teens are able to attend wilderness therapy.
 This isn’t true.
 Outback wants to use wilderness therapy is to help anyone struggling to make positive life changes.
-It helps those who are struggling with balancing negative and positive behaviors, anyone dealing with addictions (drugs and alcohol, video games, etc.), poor academic performance, mental health issues, and even those struggling to make friends.
+It helps those who are struggling with balancing negative and positive behaviors, anyone dealing with addictions (drugs and alcohol, social media, video games, etc.), poor academic performance, mental health issues, and even those struggling to make friends.

 Outback’s primary goal is to help teens avoid hitting rock bottom.
 Parents concerned about their struggling teen should contact Outback today.